Cameroon Country Commercial Guide

 Last published date:

-The process for importing goods into Cameroon is as follows: the importer or his/her representative submits a request for an Attestation of Verification to Import (AVI) to SGS, the Swiss company in charge of inspection at the ports.
-This request must be submitted no later than the time at which the manifest is validated.
-The following documents must accompany the request: interpretative document; bill of lading or air waybill; a final invoice; a packing list; a local insurance certificate; a customs clearance; number of the cargo manifest; a voucher or evidence of an eventual exemption accompanied by a provisional customs certificate; and a phytosanitary certificate or other required technical service documents.
+The process for importing goods into Cameroon begins when the importer or their representative submits a request for an Attestation of Verification (AVI) to SGS, the Swiss inspection company responsible for port inspections.
+This request must be submitted by the time the cargo manifest is validated.
+Along with the AVI request, the importer must provide an interpretative document, bill of lading or airway bill, final invoice, packing list, local insurance certificate, customs clearance number, cargo manifest number, proof of any exemptions with a provisional customs certificate, and a phytosanitary certificate or other required technical service documents.

 ×